Guillaume Brahimi: Career

 In 2008, Brahimi launched Bistro Guillaume at Melbourne's Crown Casino.
 The restaurant is styled on the classic French bistro, and serves traditional bistro fare.

 In 2009, Brahimi published his first book, Guillaume: Food for Friends, the proceeds being donated to a cancer research organisation named after a late friend, the Chris O'Brien LifeHouse at the Royal Prince Alfred Hospital in Sydney.
-His second book, French Food Safari, was co-authored with Maeve O’Mara in 2012.
+His second book, French Food Safari, was co-authored with Maeve O'Mara in 2012.
 The book was made into a television series on SBS.
-In 2015 he published Guillame: Food for Family, in which he shared his own family's favourite recipes.
+In 2015 he published Guillaume: Food for Family, in which he shared his own family's favourite recipes.
 Royalties from that book were donated to the National Breast Cancer Foundation.

-In 2012 Brahimi launched Bistro Guillaume at Perth's Crown Perth.
+In 2012 Brahimi launched Bistro Guillaume at Crown Perth.
 The restaurant is also styled in the same vein as the Crown Casino in Melbourne.

 In December 2013, Brahimi was a crew member aboard racing supermaxi yacht Perpetual Loyal in the 2013 Sydney to Hobart Yacht Race, with his other celebrity crew members, Karl Stefanovic, Larry Emdur, Tom Slingsby, Phil Waugh and Jude Bolton.

-In 2014 Brahimi opened Guillame in Paddington, Sydney following the closure of Guillaume at Bennelong.
+In 2014 Brahimi opened Guillaume in Paddington, Sydney, following the closure of Guillaume at Bennelong.

-In November 2014, Brahimi received the Chevalier de l’Ordre National du Merite (Knight of the National Order of Merit) from the French government in 2014.
+In November 2014, Brahimi received the Chevalier de l'Ordre National du Merite (Knight of the National Order of Merit) from the French government.

-In 2016, Brahimi launched "Bistro Guillaume Sydney".
+In 2016, Brahimi launched Bistro Guillaume Sydney.

 In January 2021 Brahimi was appointed by Crown Sydney as its culinary ambassador helping to promote its dining precinct and the city more broadly as a food destination.

-Brahimi is the host of SBS’s food series, Plat du Tour which airs during the coverage of the Tour de France.
-Guillaume takes viewers on a tour of great French cooking during the 21 recipes that originate from different regions of France and correlate to the different Tour de France stages.
+Brahimi is the host of SBS's food series, Plat du Tour which airs during the coverage of the Tour de France.
+Brahimi takes viewers on a tour of great French cooking during the 21 recipes that originate from different regions of France and correlate to the different Tour de France stages.

-Brahimi has written food columns and articles for The Sydney Morning Herald and other publications.
-He is also actively involved in a number of charities, having hosted several charity events at his restaurant over the years.
-Outside of life in the food industry, Brahimi is known to be an avid rugby fan, and a keen supporter of the French National Rugby Team.

 Food

 Brahimi's food has been described as "contemporary Australian cuisine with French influences".
 His dishes seek to celebrate Australian produce, articulated in modern style through French technique.
-The dishes might range from his signature East-meets-West entree, "Basil infused tuna with mustard seed and soy vinaigrette", to Italian-inspired "Roasted marron wrapped in prosciutto with risotto, veal jus and truffle", to dishes closer to the classical French repertoire such as his "Duck Confit with pommes pont neuf, foie gras and truffle".
+The dishes might range from his signature East-meets-West entrée, basil infused tuna with mustard seed and soy vinaigrette, to Italian-inspired roasted marron wrapped in prosciutto with risotto, veal jus and truffle, to dishes closer to the classical French repertoire such as his duck confit with pommes Pont Neuf, foie gras and truffle.